-Arrive to Lima on the flight of your choice today and overnight at your hotel in the Miraflores District.
+Arrive in Lima on the flight of your choice and overnight at your hotel in the Miraflores District.

 Most flights to Chiclayo depart in the afternoon, so the day is free to explore the museums, restaurants, and sites of Lima.
 Visit Lima independently, or we can arrange city tours and other excursions in Lima for the morning and early afternoon.
-Click here for more details on optional excursions.
+Contact us for details and optional excursions.

 In the afternoon, a private transfer will take you to the airport for your flight to Chiclayo.
 After settling into the hotel, the evening is free to spend as you wish.
 Northern Peru is rich in archeology, history and offers quite a geographical contrast to the southern region of Peru.
 From the 1st to the 15th Century AD, this region was home to some of South America's most prominent cultures - Moche, Lambayeque, Chimu and Chachapaoyas - who were exquisite craftsmen and excelled in the skills of ceramics, agriculture, architecture, metallurgy and warfare.